Fear is a Trip.

 Are You and Fear Besties?

-Sadly, Team, some of us know the fear of drowning all too well.
+Sadly, Teammates, some of us know the fear of drowning all too well.
 It’s scary, we feel all hope is gone.
-But you know what’s worse?
+But, you know what’s worse?
 Sometimes, we’re feeling this level of fear and despair in trials of life that are really just shallow waters.

 Here are some recommendations to keep us all from drowning in shallow water: